 3. ESG Developed World All Cap Equity Index Fund

 Closely following the above is this developed world fund with cumulative growth of 75.8% over five years and 179.2% growth over three years.
 The OCF is 0.20%.

 The fund tracks the FTSE Developed All Cap Choice Index, which is the ESG version of the FTSE Developed All Cap Index.
 By applying ESG screening and exclusion criteria to the broader index, the fund ends up owning stocks in only those companies which FTSE feels meet an ESG standard.
 Examples of excluded activities include companies engaged in production or development of products that promote vices, non-renewable energy, or weapons.

-ESG funds have taken a beating in this past year as many of the funds ended up being concentrated in the same stocks – mainly tech.
-They ended up excluding many companies that produce necessary goods, whether we like it or not.
-It’s therefore no surprise that this fund has a double-digit negative performance figure for the last year.
+ESG funds have taken a beating in the past couple of year as many of the funds ended up being concentrated in the same stocks – mainly tech.
+They also ended up excluding many companies that produce necessary goods, whether we like it or not.
+It’s therefore no surprise that ESG funds have fallen somewhat out of favour.

-As with the other two, there are two share classes here as well.
-The Income share class has a dividend yield of 1.45%.
+As with the other two funds, there are two share classes here as well.
+The Income share class has a dividend yield of 1.27%.